muratk5n/thirdwave/en/README.md

 ---

-For Brits EPC could be a backdoor Bremain (or Breturn)?
+Could EPC serve as a backdoor Bremain (or Breturn) for Brits?
 For candidate countries it could be a half-way house EU..
 France always wants to do something on its own.. what happened to the Mediterrenian Union?
-But EPC could be a good thing
+But EPC could be a good thing..

 Reuters: "UK Prime Minister Liz Truss's decision to join the inaugural summit of [France's European Political Community] this week has given